Home

 “Who are you endorsed by?”

-It’s still too early for any state-level candidates to have any endorsements.
-That said, it’s critical that the 2nd District get a Representative who will favor it over special interests and advocacy groups.
-It’s been my experience that many if not most endorsements and donations come with attached strings that are intended to make the recipient into a puppet.
+It’s critical that the 2nd District get a Representative who will favor it over special interests and advocacy groups.
+So, I don’t really seek out endorsement or political donations.
+It’s been my experience that many, if not most, endorsements and donations come with attached strings that are intended to make the recipient into a puppet.
 Because of this, I’ve decided that I will not actively seek any endorsements and will only accept them provided that it’s understood that an endorsement will not influence my votes in the legislature.
 I intend to work for the constituents and the constituents alone, and I intend to respect their wishes — even if others disagree with them — until I leave office.

 That said, it’s my policy to answer any questionnaires that are sent to me as candidly and as honestly as possible, as I believe that voters have a right to truly know who is seeking to represent them.